Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

 21. Do you know about reinforcement learning?
 How does it work?

-Answer: Reinforcement learning is a type of machine learning algorithm in which the machine is self-trained to make a sequence of decisions.
+Reinforcement learning is a learning algorithm in which the machine is self-trained to make a sequence of decisions.
 The computer does a lot of trial and error to achieve the required solution to a problem.
-There is a system of reward and punishment (penalty) for each action that the computer takes.
+There is a system of reward and punishment (penalty) for each action the computer takes.

 Consider reinforcement learning as gameplay.
 The machine tries to understand how to perform a task to get the maximum rewards.
 An example is the training of the model to control autonomous cars.

 Intermediate-Level Artificial Intelligence Interview Questions

 In real life, we come across situations that are partly in our control and partly not.
 For example, arranging a cricket match – we can make all efforts to block the stadium, sell tickets, get organizers, etc. However, there is still uncertainty due to rain or other natural factors beyond our control.

 For such cases, the Markov Decision Process (MDP) provides a mathematical framework for modeling decision-making.
 It is a memory-less random process based on the Markov property that states that the future is independent of the past when we know the present or current state.

 23. Which AI mechanism is used by self-driving cars?

 Self-driving cars use the mechanism of autonomous driving.
 Autonomous vehicles have multiple sensors, like cameras, radars, radio antennas, ultrasound, and other equipment, that help capture the surroundings and make the right move.
 These generate a lot of data that enable self-driving cars to make decisions.